Martinluther123/Martinluther123/README.md

 - 👋 Hi, I’m Chinanu Martin Ohanyere
-- 👀 I’m interested in Data Science & Data Analytics
+- 👀 I’m interested in Data Science, Machine learning, Deep Learning & Generative AI
-- 🌱 I’m currently learning Data Sience
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate with people who are basically in the field of Data Science
+- 💞️ I’m looking to collaborate with people who are basically in the field of Machine learning
-- 📫 How to reach me on Ohanyeremartin@gmail.com or +2347039720276
+- 📫 How to reach me on Ohanyeremartin@gmail.com

 <!---
 Martinluther123/Martinluther123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.